QuantEcon/lecture-python.myst/lectures/intro.md

 build system for all of its projects.
 We are a founding member of the [Executable Books Project](https://github.com/executablebooks) and this is the first in the QuantEcon lecture series to migrate.
 Please send feedback to [contact@quantecon.org](mailto:contact@quantecon.org)

-This new site will receive all future updates, however, if needed you may still view the [old site here](https://python.quantecon.org).
 ```

 For an overview of the series, see [this page](https://quantecon.org/python-lectures/)